Sunday, February 1, 2026

 Why would they?

-What I have not yet learned is how to live fully in speech.
+What I had not yet learned was how to live fully in speech.
+That would come — slowly, in pieces, from unexpected places.

 My mother took me to therapists from time to time to address my anxiety and depression.
-I don’t remember dramatic breakthroughs — only the quiet acknowledgment that something inside me had tightened.
+I don't remember dramatic breakthroughs — only the quiet acknowledgment that something inside me had tightened, and the small reassurance that I wasn't entirely alone in feeling it.

 I even attracted a girlfriend now and then.

 But inexperience showed.
 I was naïve — about girls, about affection, about how to demonstrate feelings I barely understood myself.
 Some expected more from me than I knew how to give.
-There was one instance in March 1974 where a girl I took to a John Denver concert had interpreted my lack of affection afterwards as an indication I was gay – and she made sure to spread the rumors.
-Others likely misread my hesitation as indifference.
+There was one instance in March 1974 where a girl I had taken to a John Denver concert interpreted my hesitance afterward as evidence I was gay — and she made sure to spread the rumor.
+Others likely misread my reserve as indifference.
 They did not know who I had been in Pennsylvania.
-They did not know how deeply that silence had set in.
+They did not know how deeply that silence had already set in.

-I remember once standing somewhere — music playing overhead — when a girl said, “Hey, Rick, there’s your song!”
-It was the You've Lost That Lovin' Feelin' by The Righteous Brothers.
+I remember once standing somewhere — music playing overhead — when a girl said, 'Hey, Rick, there's your song!'
+It was You've Lost That Lovin' Feelin' by The Righteous Brothers.

 Over time, doubt became a companion.
 Doubt about my abilities — not just socially, but fundamentally.
 As a person.
 As a man.

-My girlfriend of 1973/1974 wrote me a letter stating we were through because, in her words, “You’re not macho enough.”
+My girlfriend of 1973/1974 wrote me a letter stating we were through because, in her words, "You're not macho enough."
 She then began to date my cousin.
-He treated her like shit — but she accepted it.
+He treated her badly — and she accepted it.
+Even then, I sensed something was off — not just in me, but in what she was measuring.

 It felt easier to withdraw than to risk exposure.